 Additional edits: 1981, 1987, 1996, 2003

-Alone, under the flat package slung across his back, Kanady follows the shoulder.
+Kanady follows the shoulder of the road.
+Alone.
+Under the flat package slung across his back.
 His feet kick pebbles and crunch on the sand.
 Every few steps he stumbles.

 A stiff breeze tears through his coat.
 Kanady lets the package slide down his back, until it rests on the shoulder.
 He holds the package with one arm, turns up the thick coat collar, snuggles his head into the collar, stands facing back.
 The road, long and flat, twists out of sight two kilometers down.
 The evening light is bad.
 There are street lamps, every half kilometer.